-OCERS permits an active or deferred to purchase Service Credit for certain periods.
+OCERS permits you to purchase Service Credit for certain periods.
 You must complete and submit the form, "Request to Purchase Service Credit."
-The form can be requested from Member Services, downloaded at ocers.org/post/member-forms, or accessed through the member The following periods may be purchased provided the service meets the necessary requirements:
+The form can be requested from Member Services, downloaded at ocers.org/post/member-forms, or accessed through the member, myOCERS, .
+The following periods may be purchased provided the service meets the necessary requirements:

-• Service with IHSS or other participating OCERS employers prior to membership during which time you were not eligible to be a member (ExtraHelp).
+Service with the OC San or other participating OCERS employers prior to membership during which time you were not eligible to be a member (ExtraHelp).
 The cost of the purchase is based on the salary earned and hours worked in the excluded position.
 OCERS uses your initial contribution rate to calculate the amount you would have contributed for the hours worked while in the excluded position.